SG75/capstone-eks/README.md

 ###### prerequisites
 * AWS account
 * github account
-* jenkins, tidy and hadolint with Blue ocean plugin
+* jenkins, docker, tidy and hadolint with Blue ocean plugin

 ###### How to run
 * create pipline in blue ocean by linking this github repo